-Each child is different including siblings.
+Each student is evaluated distinctly from their siblings.
 Acceptance of one sibling does not guarantee acceptance of another.
-Dorado Academy admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally made available to students at the school.
-The school does not discriminate based on race, color, national and ethnic origin in the administration of its educational policies, admissions' policies, financial aid policies, athletic policies and other school-administered programs.
+Dorado Academy admits students of any race, color, national, or ethnic origin to all the rights, privileges, programs, and activities generally made available to students at the school.
+The school does not discriminate based on race, color, national, or ethnic origin in the administration of its educational policies, admissions policies, financial aid policies, athletic policies, and other school-administered programs.